Baby Immunisation Clinics

 A fee is also payable for referral to private hospitals, for private prescriptions and some travel vaccinations.

-There are certain documents such as shotgun licences and passport forms that the doctors do not sign.
+There are certain documents such as shotgun licences and passport forms and naturalisation forms that the doctors do not sign.

 All requests for doctors to complete forms MUST be handed into the reception desk so that their receipt can be recorded in your notes.